joesanthosh24/preview-card-frontend-challenge/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on the user's device's screen size

 ### Screenshot